emilioborraz/paint_bot/README.md

 ```

 I decided to implement a rake task that prints the grid of configurable size.
 When running the task the user can press a key and the program will recognize if it's a valid input.
+You may download the demo video from [here](https://github.com/emilioborraz/paint_bot/blob/main/public/demo.mov) that shows the functionality described below.

 * Moving the bot: The program allows to move the bot in the 4 different directions (w for moving up, s for moving down, a for moving left and d for moving right).
 Grid boundaries validation are in place.